Baptism of Jesus: Location

 The Al-Maghtas ruins on the Jordanian side of the Jordan River were the location for the Baptism of Jesus and the ministry of John the Baptist.

-The Gospel of John (John 1:28) states that John was baptising in "Bethany Beyond the Jordan". generally considered to be the town of Bethany, also called Bethabara in Perea, on the eastern bank of the Jordan river, near Jericho.
+The Gospel of John (John 1:28) states that John was baptising in "Bethany Beyond the Jordan", generally considered to be the town of Bethany, also called Bethabara in Perea, on the eastern bank of the Jordan river, near Jericho.
 In the 3rd century, Origen, who moved to the area from Alexandria, suggested Bethabara as the location.
 In the 4th century, Eusebius of Caesarea stated that the location was on the west bank of the Jordan, and following him, the early Byzantine Madaba Map shows Bethabara as (Βέθαβαρά).

 The biblical baptising is related to springs and a Wadi (al-Kharrar) close to the Eastern site of the Jordan River, not the Jordan itself.
 The pilgrimage sites, important for both Christians and Jews, have shifted place during history.
 The site of Al-Maghtas (baptism, or immersion in Arabic) on the East side of the River in Jordan has been deemed the earliest place of worship.
 This site was found following UNESCO-sponsored excavations.
 Al-Maghtas was visited by Pope John Paul II in March 2000, and he said, "In my mind I see Jesus coming to the waters of the river Jordan not far from here to be baptized by John the Baptist".
 The Muslim conquest put an end to the Byzantine buildings on the east bank of the Jordan River.
 The later reverence took place just across the river in the West Bank at Qasr el Yahud.
-The valley around the Dead Sea, which the Jordan River flows into from the North, is also the lowest place on planet Earth.
+The valley around the Dead Sea, which the Jordan River flows into from the north, is also the lowest place on planet Earth.

 Chronology

 The baptism of Jesus is generally considered as the start of his ministry, shortly after the start of the ministry of John the Baptist.
 Luke 3:1–2 states that:

 In the fifteenth year of the reign of Tiberius Caesar—when Pontius Pilate was governor of Judea [...] the word of God came to John son of Zechariah in the wilderness.

 There are two approaches to determining when the reign of Tiberius Caesar started.
 The traditional approach is that of assuming that the reign of Tiberius started when he became co-regent in AD 11, placing the start of the ministry of John the Baptist around AD 26.
 However, some scholars assume it to be upon the death of his predecessor Augustus Caesar in AD 14, implying that the ministry of John the Baptist began in AD 29.

-The generally assumed dates for the start of the ministry of John the Baptist based on this reference in the Gospel of Luke are about AD 28–29, with the ministry of Jesus with his baptism following it shortly thereafter.
+The generally assumed dates for the start of the ministry of John the Baptist based on this reference in the Gospel of Luke are about AD 28–29, with the baptism of Jesus and his ministry following shortly thereafter.